fabric/fabric/sites/docs/usage/env.rst

 **Default:** ``False``

-If ``True``, causes ``fab`` (or non-``fab`` use of `~fabric.tasks.execute`) to prompt current host list before execution a task.
+If ``True``, causes ``fab`` (or non-``fab`` use of `~fabric.tasks.execute`) to prompt current host list before executing a task.
 User can then select all, one or specific hosts for the task to target.

 .. seealso::